Melon-Catastrophe/Schedule-Me/schedule_me_project/README.md

 - The Login page displays the necessary form to login.
 - The Register page displays the necessary register to login.
 - The Profile page will display the user's Username and Email.
 - The Scheduler page dynamically displays the user's schedule that they made.
 If they click on one of the day headers, then they will be led to a page that contains their schedule for only that day.
+- The Create page allows a user to create an event for their schedule.
+- The Update page allows a user to update their event.
+- The Delete page allows a user to delete their event.

 # Development Environment and Dependencies